SEESolutions-it/DpdlEngine/README.md

 println("Dpdl contains C: " + b)
 ```

 A list of 14 examples can be found in the following script, as explained later:

 [dpdlLibExamples.h](https://github.com/SEESolutions-it/DpdlEngine/blob/main/DpdlLibs/dpdlLibExamples.h)

+### Embedding of other programming languages

+Other programming languages may also be embeddable in future.

+### Native library 'dpdlnativeapi'

+The native Dpdl API library comes with

 ## Documentation

-The framework and API documentation are available via the following links:
+The Dpdl framework and API documentation are available via the following links:

 [Dpdl scripting API Documentation](https://github.com/SEESolutions-it/DpdlEngine/blob/main/doc/Dpdl_API.md)